 The important thing is to look ahead to regular maintenance, stock up for that service, and then consider things that can break.
 Check the internet for forums that discuss your vehicle.
 You’ll find a lot of information by people with real world repair problems, and be able to store things away ahead of time, knowing where your vehicle is weak.

 Don’t make the mistake of saying, “My Toyota will never break, so I’m good.”
-No, you’re not “good”, just ignorant.
+No, that’s not “good”, just ignorant.
 All vehicles will break.
 Remember that and plan for it.

 One reason I like my newer truck is that there are millions of them in current use.
 If I do end up needing a transmission, and the stinky has hit the rotor, I may not have to look far to find a “donor”.
-Likewise for any parts for it.
 One of the internet arguments for a BOV is a non-electronic diesel from way back in the day.
-Well, unless your BOL is likely to have some of those vehicles running around, you might find parts sourcing to be an issue.
+Well, unless your BOL is likely to have some of its old cousins running around, parts sourcing will be an issue.
 Yes, computers are a potential problem, especially for EMP scenarios, but other than that, I’m not very worried.
 With one in an EMP can, I’m set.
 The newer trucks are strong, reliable, and prolific.
 Parts are a non-issue.

 Salvaging can happen in a lot of places.